Afrah15130/php_project/README.md

 ->Navigation links added to move between pages ->Improved Overall UI
 ->Uniform design across all pages
->Responsive layout for all screen sizes
+->Responsive layout for all screen sizes
 ->Buttons for edit, delete, add new post, and logout

 🧾 Result